Weight Loss is a Billion Dollar Industry

 Despite all the Dietary Products and Programs, Obesity Still Prevails

-A study conducted in 2019 published in the Journal of Adolescent Health found that 1,000 experienced issues related to dietary supplements between the years 2004 and 2015.
+A study conducted in 2019 published in the Journal of Adolescent Health found that 1,000 experienced issues related to dietary supplements between 2004 and 2015.
 Of the thousand analyzed, 166 of them were hospitalized.
 A whopping 22 of them died.

 Why is Weight Loss So Difficult?